davide-ferrara/SpringBoot_CRUD_Postgre_Tutorial/README.md

 ![Project Overview](./img/project_overview.png)

-Before we start to learn the business architecture, we need took understand some fundamental concepts of Spring in order to understand fully.
+Before we start to learn the business architecture, we need to understand some fundamental concepts of Spring in order to understand fully.

 ### MVC Pattern